u7javed/Bidirectional-Image-to-Image-Translator/README.md

     - Contains the optimizer learning rate scheduler class calssed Lambda_LR or Lambda Learning Rate which adjusts learning rate as the training goes on.
 It also contains a replay buffer that augments the data to more appropriately fit with it's respective discriminator.

   - train.py
-    - This file is an executable script which trains the GAN model and saves the generator, discriminator, and their respective optimizers to a specified directory every epoch.
-It also saves sample images of the generator's performance every epoch to a specified directory.
+    - This file is an executable script which trains the GAN model and saves the generators and discriminators to a specified directory every epoch.
+It also saves sample images of the two generators' performance every epoch to a specified directory.
 Run this file as follows:
     ```
     python train.py --hyperparameters
     ```